webcodedsoft/pgrestify/docs-site/api/entities.md

 # Entity Decorators API

-PGRestify provides a complete TypeORM-style decorator system for defining database schemas with TypeScript classes.
+PGRestify provides a complete ORM-style decorator system for defining database schemas with TypeScript classes.

 ## Overview

-Entity decorators allow you to define your database schema using TypeScript classes, similar to TypeORM.
+Entity decorators allow you to define your database schema using TypeScript classes, similar to ORM.
 This approach provides:

 - **Type Safety**: Full TypeScript inference and validation
 - **Code Generation**: Automatic migration and seeder generation